-Our investigational agent, DSTAT, has been granted an orphan drug designation for the treatment of AML.
+Our investigational agent, ONC201 has been granted an orphan drug designation for the treatment of glioblastoma and for the treatment of malignant glioma.
+DSTAT also has orphan drug designation for the treatment of AML.
 In addition, BCV has been granted orphan drug designation for the treatment of smallpox.
 Under the Orphan Drug Act, the FDA may grant orphan designation to a drug or biological product intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States, or more than 200,000 individuals in the United States and for which there is no reasonable expectation that the cost of developing and making a drug or biological product available in the United States for this type of disease or condition will be recovered from sales of the product.
 Orphan product designation must be requested before submitting an NDA.
 After the FDA grants orphan product designation, the identity of the therapeutic agent and its potential orphan use are disclosed publicly by the FDA.
 Orphan product designation does not convey any advantage in or shorten the duration of the regulatory review and approval process.